 Chocolate Covered Strawberry Cupcakes

 I must admit that I’m pretty bad at Valentine’s Day, mostly because I suck at following directions.
 Every year, Betsy asks for one thing: Chocolate Covered Strawberries from the store.
 Anything else is fine, but that’s what she really wants.
 Not roses or rings.
 Strawberries.
+SO, I’m not really following directions with these, but I find these cupcakes to be delicious.

-But my heart will be with these cupcakes, because they were amazing.
+Personally, my heart will be with these cupcakes, because they were amazing.

 The tricks to making them work are as follows: